haapjari/glass-orchestration/README.md

 ### How-To: Run

-- This guide will walk you through the steps to clone, build, and run the Glass application components using Docker Compose.
-This process involves cloning the necessary repositories, building Docker images for each component, and running the services using Docker Compose.
+- This guide will walk you through the steps to clone, build, and run the `glass` application components using `docker-compose.yml`.
+This process involves cloning the necessary repositories, building DOcker Images for each component, and running the services using `docker-compose.yml`.
+This could be done with docker registry, but I opted not to use public registry, and instead just rely on versioning GitHub repositories.

-Prerequisites
+#### Prerequisites

 - Before you begin, ensure you have the following installed on your system: